mithi/react-philosophies/README.md

 A component with various responsibilities is difficult to reuse.
 If you want to reuse some but not all of a its behavior, it's almost always impossible to just get what you need.
 It is also likely to be entangled with other code.
 Components that do one thing which isolate that thing from the rest of your application allows change without consequence and reuse without duplication.

 **How to know if your component has a single responsibility?**

-Try to describe that component in one sentence.
+> Try to describe that component in one sentence.
 If it is only responsible for one thing then it should be simple to describe.
 If it uses the word ‘and’ or ‘or’ then it is likely that your component failed this test.

 Check the props, states, hooks of this component as well as variables and methods declared inside the component (TThey shouldn't be too many).
 Ask yourself: Do these things actually work together to fulfill the component's purpose?
 If some of them don't, consider moving those somewhere else or breaking down your big component to smaller ones.

 ### 🙈 Example
 The requirement is to display special kinds of buttons you can click to shop for items of a specific category.
+For example, the user can select bags, chairs, and food.
 - Each button has a label and an icon.
- - For example, I can select bags, chairs, and food.
 - Each button opens a modal you can use to select and "save" items.
-- If there currently exists "saved" selected items in a specific category then that category said to be "booked".
+- If the user has "saved" selected items in a specific category, that category said to be "booked".
 - If it is booked, the button will have a checkmark.
 - You should be able to edit your booking (add or delete items) even if that category is booked.
 - If the user is hovering the button it should also display `WavingHand` component.
-- The buttons can also be disabled when no items for a specific category is available.
+- The buttons should also be disabled when no items for a specific category is available.
-- If hovered, a tooltip shows "not available".
+- When a user hovers a disabled button, a tooltip shows "not available".
-- If category has no items available, the button's background color should be gray.
+- If the category has no items available, the button's background color should be gray.
 - If the category is booked, the button's background color should be green.
 - If the category has available items and is not booked, the button's background color should be red